isthatyoung/Face-emotion-recognition/README.md

 # Face-emotion-recognition
-An implementation of face emotion recognition by Convolutional neurla network and Caffe.
+An implementation of face emotion recognition by Convolutional neurla network.

 ## Requirements
 * Caffe 1.0.0